JustWhit3/osmanip/doc/Download and install.md

 ```
 Now you are able to access al the functions and classes of the manipulator.

-You can additionally add also a namespace command if you prefer:
+You can additionally add also a namespace directive if you want:
 ```c++
 using namespace osm;
 ```